 - Steroid injections

-Your doctor may recommend surgery if symptoms do not respond to nonsurgical approaches, usually after a period of 6 to 12 months.
-In many cases, minimally invasive arthroscopic surgery is the preferred approach.
+Your OSI doctor may recommend surgery if your tennis elbow symptoms do not respond to nonsurgical approaches, usually after a period of 6 to 12 months.
+In many cases, minimally-invasive arthroscopic surgery is the approach.